nicklockwood/layout/README.md

 ## Outlets

-The corresponding feature to actions is *outlets*.
 When creating views inside a Nib or Storyboard, you typically create references to individual views by using properties in your view controller marked with the `@IBOutlet` attribute, and Layout can utilize the same system to let you reference individual views in your hierarchy from code.

 To create an outlet binding for a layout node, declare a property of the correct type on your `LayoutViewController`, and then reference it using the `outlet` constructor argument for the `LayoutNode`: